bilalakhtar/Security-Awareness-Training-Analysis-Using-NLP/README.md

 ### Dataset

-For the project, we analyzed feedback from security awareness training programs.
-If you'd like to use a similar dataset, you can:
-- Collect security training reviews from platforms like Udemy, Coursera, or internal training feedback forms.
-- [Placeholder for dataset source if available]
+Initially, I aimed to gather a dataset of security training course reviews from Udemy, but due to issues with Udemy API’s affiliate program, I couldn’t retrieve it.
+Instead, I used a dataset of Twitter text, which I tailored to capture similar insights regarding common misconceptions and participant sentiment in security-related discussions.

+---

 ### Model Development